Team Bios

 Rada Studio Co-Founder/ Director/ Producer

-Emmy award-winning filmmaker Joe Brewster is a Harvard-trained psychiatrist who applies his medical expertise to explore social issues through his cinematic work.
-He made his directorial debut with The Keeper (1995), drawing on his experience as a prison psychiatrist at the Brooklyn House of Detention, and the film received numerous awards, including Spirit Award nominations.
-Over the past three decades, Brewster has directed and produced narrative and documentary films, as well as immersive media.
-His feature documentary American Promise (2014) earned three Emmy nominations and won the Jury Prize at Sundance.
-His film Going To Mars: The Nikki Giovanni Project was Oscar-shortlisted, won the 2023 Sundance Grand Jury Prize, and received over 30 awards, including two Cinema Eye Awards and the prestigious Emmy for Outstanding Exceptional Merit in Documentary Filmmaking.
-Black Girls Play: The Story of Hand Games (2023) won the Cinema Eye Best Short Award, the Edward R. Murrow Award for Excellence in Video, and was also Oscar-shortlisted.
-Brewster’s groundbreaking room-scale production The Changing Same premiered at Sundance and won the 2021 Tribeca Grand Jury Prize for Best Immersive Experience.
+Joe Brewster is an Emmy award-winning filmmaker and a Harvard-trained psychiatrist.
+He leverages his medical background to tackle social issues through his films.
+Brewster made his directorial debut at the Sundance Film Festival in 1995, drawing on his experience as a prison psychiatrist at the Brooklyn House of Detention; The Keeper” received a Truer Than Fiction runner-up nod at the 1996 Spirit Awards.
+Over the past three decades, Brewster has directed and produced narrative and documentary films and immersive media.
+His feature documentary, American Promise (2014), received three Emmy nominations and won the Sundance Jury Prize for Merit in 2013.
+More recently, Going to Mars: The Nikki Giovanni Project (2023 Sundance Grand Jury Prize winner) and Black Girls Play: The Story of Hand Games (2023 Tribeca Short Documentary Grand Prize winner) were shortlisted for an Oscar.
+Going To Mars garnered over 30 awards, including two Cinema Eye Awards and the prestigious Creative Arts Emmy for Exceptional Merit in Documentary Filmmaking.
+Black Girls Play (2023) won the Cinema Eye Best Short Award, the Edward R. Murrow Award for Excellence in Video.
+Brewster’s groundbreaking room-scale production, The Changing Same, premiered at Sundance and won the 2021 Tribeca Grand Prize for Best Immersive Experience.
 His subsequent AR/VR projects include O-Dogg: On Othello, featuring Tariq Trotter, which premiered at the Oregon Shakespeare Festival.
-Brewster has also produced documentary works for PBS, HBO, Amazon, Al Jazeera, Vice, Sundance Channel, Comcast, Disney, and the World Channel.
-He has received fellowships and grants from the Sundance Institute, Tribeca Film Institute, BAVC, MacArthur Foundation, and the John Simon Guggenheim Foundation.
-He is a member of The Academy of Motion Picture Arts and Sciences and has won multiple Emmys.
+Brewster has produced work for notable organizations, including PBS, HBO, Amazon, Al Jazeera, ESPN, Comcast, and Disney.
+He is a John Simon Guggenheim Fellow and is a member of both The Academy of Television Arts & Sciences and The Academy of Motion Picture Arts and Sciences.

 Karem Orrego